Asmendeus/iMPSForClassicalModels.jl/README.md

 # iMPSForClassicalModels.jl

-`iMPSForClassicalModel.jl` is a Julia package for computing 2D classical statistical models under thermodynamic limit.
+`iMPSForClassicalModel.jl` is a package based on `TensorKit.jl` for solving 2D classical statistical models under thermodynamic limit.